Judge who freed activists who pulled down Confederate monument blames 'third string' prosecutor, report says

 "This was not a spontaneous event," Cooper said at the time, "but a well-orchestrated plan of organized destruction."

-The toppling of the Durham statue helped thrust North Carolina into a national debate on Confederate monuments in the aftermath of white supremacist protests in Charlottesville, Virginia, which spiraled into violence that killed one counterdemonstrator last August.
+The toppling of the Durham statue helped thrust North Carolina into a national debate on Confederate monuments in the aftermath of white supremacist protests in Charlottesville, Va., which spiraled into violence that killed one counterdemonstrator last August.
 The Virginia demonstrations were sparked by a dispute over another Confederate monument.

 The Associated Press contributed to this report.